saivenkata2529/Predict-Credit-Card-Approval/README.md

 The main aim of this project is to demonstrate the basics of Data Analysis and Machine Learning.
 We will follow the steps mentioned below:

+1.Data Loading
-1.Data Loading 2.Exploratory Data Analysis 3.Data Preprocessing Cleaning Blank 4.Data Preparation --Train Test Split 5.Training and Evaluation --Model Selection --Model Evaluation
+2.Exploratory Data Analysis
+3.Data Preprocessing Cleaning Blank 4
+.Data Preparation --Train Test Split
+5.Training and Evaluation
+--Model Selection
+--Model Evaluation

 I am used model was Random Forest
 RMSE of the Random Forest Regressor: 104579.3492066565